Skip to main content

 I ask each student to follow specific policies, which I have listed below.
 I reserve the right to amend or add policies in the future.

 • Students must agree to work on their research project a specific number of hours per week (when school is in session).
 The student and I will determine the number of hours each semester, based on the student's course load, work/family obligations, etc. The minimum number of hours is 5 per week; however, I prefer 10+, if possible.
-Some projects will require a larger time commitment than others.
-These time commitments ensure that the student will make continual progress on the project.
+Some projects require a larger time commitment than others.
+These time commitments ensure that the student will make sufficient progress on the project.

 • Students must document all computational logic in code and/or scripts.
 It is essential that people (including you and me) be able to "reproduce" your work.
 This means that if someone else were given the same data set, they would be able to use your code/scripts to produce the same output.
 As you do so, others will have more confidence in your work and will be able to build on it when you move to something else.